uber-web/probe.gl/examples/browser-test/README.md

 The example consists of two parts:

-* `index.js` - test script executed under Node
+* `start.js` - launcher of the browser test, executed under Node
-* `test/index.js` - test script executed under Browser
+* `index.js` - entry point of the tests executed in Browser

 See [BrowserTestDriver API](/docs/api-reference/test-utils/browser-test-driver.md) for documentation.